Constraining axial non-standard neutrino interactions with MINOS and MINOS+: MINOS and MINOS+

 where $N$ is the total number of Near Detector (ND) and Far Detector (FD) bins. $(V^{-1})_{ij}$ is the inverse of the covariance matrix, which incorporates both statistical and systematic uncertainties. $\mathcal{N}_i^{obs}$ is the observed NC events in the $i$th bin and $\mathcal{N}_i^{pre}(\epsilon)$ is the predicted value for the $i$th bin with NSI coupling $\epsilon$. $\mathcal{N}_i^{pre}(\epsilon)$ includes both the signal, $\mathcal{N}_i^{S}(\epsilon)$, and the background, $\mathcal{B}_i$:

 In the next section, we discuss how to compute $\mathcal{N}_i^{S}(\epsilon)$.
 As explained before, both $ \mathcal{N}_i^{S}(\epsilon)$ and $\mathcal{B}_i$ depend on the neutrino mixing parameters which suffer from extra uncertainties that are not accounted for in the covariance matrix.
-To take into account the uncertainties of the neutrino mixing parameters, we evaluate $\chi^2_{NC}$ varying the neutrino parameters within their present uncertainties.
+To take into account the uncertainties of the neutrino mass and mixing parameters, we evaluate $\chi^2_{NC}$ marginalizing over the neutrino parameters with a Gaussian prior.